-Despite boasting two Super Bowl wins, one of which capped off the NFL’s only-every perfect season, the Miami Dolphins are widely thought to be the worst team in the league heading into the 2019-20 season.
+Despite boasting two Super Bowl wins, one of which capped off the NFL’s only-every perfect season, the Miami Dolphins are widely thought to be the worst team in the league.

 But as all experienced sports gamblers know, even losing teams offer interesting betting opportunities if you know where to look.

 With a new head coach and a new QB, fans of the Miami Dolphins are hopeful that the franchise can silence the critics and post a winning season that may even take the team into the postseason.

 In this team guide to the Miami Dolphins, we’ll take a close look at how the team stacks up in the AFC East and dive into such topics as:

 - Analysis of betting stats and trends for the Miami Dolphins.

 - Team history, major accomplishments, and recent roster changes.

 - Dolphins facts and trivia team owners, value, location and lots more.

 The Miami Dolphins played its first game in 1966.
 They’ve won two Super Bowls, five conference championships, 13 division titles, and made 23 playoff appearances.
 Originally part of the American Football League, the Dolphins were originally founded by politician and attorney Joe Robbie and actor-comedian Danny Thomas.